-In the absence of de-escalatory steps by the Russian Federation, on 17 March 2014 the EU imposed the first travel bans and asset freezes against Russian and Ukrainian officials following Russia’s illegal annexation of Crimea.
-The EU strongly condemned Russia’s unprovoked violation of Ukrainian sovereignty and territorial integrity.
+The European Union has strongly condemned Russia's illegal annexation of Crimea and does not recognise it.
+In the absence of de-escalatory steps by the Russian Federation, on 17 March 2014 the EU imposed the first travel bans and asset freezes against persons involved in actions against Ukraine's territorial integrity.

-- Instead of the G8 summit in Sochi, a G7 meeting was held in Brussels on 4-5 June.
-EU countries also supported the suspension of negotiations over Russia's joining the OECD and the International Energy Agency.
+- Instead of the G8 summit in Sochi, a G7 meeting was held in Brussels on 4-5 June 2014.
+EU Member States supported the suspension of negotiations over Russia's joining the OECD and the International Energy Agency.

-- The EU-Russia summit was cancelled and EU member states decided not to hold regular bilateral summits.
+- The EU-Russia summit was cancelled and EU Member States decided not to hold regular bilateral summits.
 Bilateral talks with Russia on visa matters as well as on the New Agreement between the EU and Russia were suspended.
-In addition, a re-assessment of EU-Russia cooperation programmes is currently ongoing with a view to suspending the implementation of EU bilateral and regional cooperation programmes.
-Projects dealing exclusively with cross-border cooperation and civil society will be maintained.

 Restrictive measures (asset freezes and visa bans)